freenas/freenas-docs/userguide/tn_vcenter.rst

 :guilabel:`Available Plugin Version` number will be incremented.
 Click this button to upgrade to the newer version and access its features.

-**Repair:** click this button if your iXsystems support engineer asks you to do so.
-This will reinstall the %brand% object in order to repair a corrupted object.
+**Repair:** click this button if your iXsystems support engineer requests it.
+This reinstalls the %brand% object to repair a corrupted object.

 .. note:: In a HA-configured scenario, the :guilabel:`Upgrade` button can only be used from the system that originally installed the plugin.
-This means that the :guilabel:`Upgrade` button will be grayed out on the other system in the HA pair.
+The :guilabel:`Upgrade` button is grayed out on the other system in the HA pair.

-To configure the vCenter plugin to use a secure connection, click :menuselection:`vCenter --> vCenter Auxiliary Settings` in the left tree.
+To configure the vCenter plugin for a secure connection, click :menuselection:`vCenter --> vCenter Auxiliary Settings` in the left tree.
 In the screen shown in :numref:`Figure %s <vcenter2>`, check the